zachmueller/spaced-everything/docs/Glossary.md

 Spaced Everything implements the periodic review aspect using spaced repetition.

 ### Writing Inbox
 A concept from Andy Matuschak's methodology where fleeting thoughts are captured quickly and later processed into more developed notes.
-The "Capture thought" feature implements this pattern.
+The "Capture thought" feature attempts to implement this pattern.

 ### Piotr Woźniak
 Creator of SuperMemo and pioneer of spaced repetition research.
 His work on memory optimization led to the development of the SuperMemo algorithms, including SM-2 (SuperMemo 2.0).